CruS-Modding-Infrastructure/crus-modbase/README.md

 ## Cheats

-When in-game, type `ceomindset` and hit enter to enable the cheat prompt, which can be activated by pressing `/~.
+When in-game, type `ceomindset` and hit enter to enable the cheat prompt, which can be activated by pressing `/~ ('/@ on UK layout keyboards, for whatever reason).

 `NOCLIP` - Enable noclip